Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/getting-started/_index.md

 -----

-## Quickstart - Download and Install Bootware Software
+## Quickstart - Download and Install Bootware® Software

-In this Getting Started guide we describe how to bring up a common use case for Bootware - A/B partitioning for fallback and recovery.
+In this Getting Started guide we describe how to bring up a common use case for Bootware® - A/B partitioning for fallback and recovery.

 The default SCM/SEN as shipped has Zymbit software pre-installed.
 The Zymbit product should be up and running with the blue LED flashing once every three seconds.
 All of the default images will have a hostname of zymbit-dev and a login of zymbit/zymbit.
 Change the hostname and login during your development.

-An HDMI console is highly recommended for setting up your unit with Bootware.
+An HDMI console is highly recommended for setting up your unit with Bootware®.
 The process of repartitioning and loading takes time and the console is handy for monitoring progress.

 Details of the commands in this Quickstart are linked in line.
-See the [Features](../features) section for more information on how to use Bootware.
+See the [Features](../features) section for more information on how to use Bootware®.

 ### Overview of steps to get up and running

-1. Download the Bootware tools package and untar.
-Run zb-install to install the Bootware tools
+1. Download the Bootware® tools package and untar.
+Run zb-install to install the Bootware® tools
 2. Run zb-imager to create and sign a Zymbit image file (zi image) of your current root file system as a backup.
 3. Run zb-wizard to configure Partitions and Recovery strategy.
 For this Quickstart, we will setup A/B partitions.
 4. Run zb-update to load a known good example zi image into the Backup (B) partition; set B to as the Active partition.
 5. Use the "-r" option to force a Rollback to your original partition to verify your A/B setup is working.

-### 1. Download Bootware
+### 1. Download Bootware®

-Download the Bootware software to the SCM.
-The Bootware software can be downloaded with curl:
+Download the Bootware® software to the SCM.
+The Bootware® software can be downloaded with curl:
 ```bash
 curl https://bootware.s3.amazonaws.com/bootware-1.1.tgz --output bootware-1.1.tgz
 ```